 Fifth, there is increasing acceptance of the idea that stewardship can be practiced in concert with, not merely for the benefit of, media audiences.
 The shepherd's flock may be co-shepherds; the management's charges may be enlisted as co-managers; and for journalists, the "people formerly known as the audience," in media critic Jay Rosen's memorable phrase, can produce news content themselves.
 Stewardship in a self-consciously egalitarian culture is inherently unstable.
-There are ways, now power-
+There are ways, now powerfessional journalism.
 Sixth, journalistic functions are less confined than ever before to organizations that are identified primarily as news organizations.
 Human rights organizations report news, too.
-Polling organizations work with - or independently of - news organizations to produce newsworthy results on a regular basis.
+Polling organizations to approach this reality not as an impediment but as a workable new tool for prowork with - or independently of - news organizations to produce newsworthy results on a regular basis.